asyncapi/spec/spec/asyncapi.md

 ---|:---:|---
 <a name="channelItemObjectRef"></a>$ref | `string` | Allows for an external definition of this channel item.
 The referenced structure MUST be in the format of a [Channel Item Object](#channelItemObject).
 If there are conflicts between the referenced definition and this Channel Item's definition, the behavior is *undefined*.
 <a name="channelItemObjectDescription"></a>description | `string` | An optional description of this channel item.
 [CommonMark syntax](http://spec.commonmark.org/) can be used for rich text representation.
-<a name="channelItemObjectServerLabels"></a>serverLabels | [`string`] | An optional unordered list of labels to select the [servers](#serverObject) on which this channel item exists.
-The selected servers are all those whose list of [labels](#serverObjectLabels) includes all labels listed for the channel.
-If `serverLabels` is absent or empty then the channel must exist on all servers.
 <a name="channelItemObjectSubscribe"></a>subscribe | [Operation Object](#operationObject) | A definition of the SUBSCRIBE operation, which defines the messages produced by the application and sent to the channel.
 <a name="channelItemObjectPublish"></a>publish | [Operation Object](#operationObject) | A definition of the PUBLISH operation, which defines the messages consumed by the application from the channel.
 <a name="channelItemObjectParameters"></a>parameters | [Parameters Object](#parametersObject) | A map of the parameters included in the channel name.
 It SHOULD be present only when using channels with expressions (as defined by [RFC 6570 section 2.2](https://tools.ietf.org/html/rfc6570#section-2.2)).